Le Boat Flash Sale Marks the Start of Boating Season

 Boats come with a fully equipped kitchen, cozy cabins with private ensuite bathrooms and range in sizes from one to five cabins (sleeping up to 12 people).
 With flexible itineraries, houseboat rentals are available for 3–6 night short breaks or 7–10+ night vacations.
 Premium features include bow and stern thrusters, sun decks, top deck BBQ, fresh linens, and fully equipped kitchens.
 Le Boat is also a proud Rainbow Registered company and is TICO Registered.

 In 2026, Le Boat continues to expand its no license required boating holidays, launching new Liberty models in Europe and partnering with Groupe Beneteau to introduce 400 new Delphia boats over the coming decade.
-Visit www.leboat.com for more information
+Visit www.leboat.com/en for more information.

 Josie Waddington | Marta Malagon Mañas | Elsa Findlay | Juli